Preprocessor support

 • both: when opening and saving a program file in the editor.

-When the preprocessor command runs, a progress bar is displayed.
+When the preprocessor command runs, a progress dialog with a Cancel button is displayed.
 When the preprocessor finishes, it refreshes the editor and any syntax errors that were caused by preprocessor statements should go away or, if they contained problems, will show those instead.

 If the processor command execution failed and produced errors, a dialog will be shown with a button to open the Z Open Editor log file viewer which lists the detailed error message produced by the preprocessor command.